B Roos Indexing home

 from you (the author)

-No need for lists of obvious subject matter to be indexed, but do note material that is optional or idiosyncratic terminology that might not be noticed immediately by someone who’s not a professional in your field.
+No need for lists of obvious subject matter to be indexed, but do provide the indexer with optional or idiosyncratic terminology that might not be noticed immediately by someone who's not a professional in your field.

 scheduling